-John P. Bohenko has been the City Manager of Portsmouth, New Hampshire for 22 years.
-Having over 40 years of experience in municipal government, John has dedicated his life to excellence in public service.
+John P. Bohenko was the City Manager of Portsmouth, New Hampshire for 22 years.
+He retired in December 2019 after 40 years in municipal government and public service.

 John earned his Bachelor's of Science degree in Public Administration from Bentley University and a Master's Degree in Business Administration from Rensselaer Polytechnic Institute.
 He continues his education through programming within the International City/County Management Association (ICMA).